Everything you need to know to make the best meatloaf ever, including 10 tips & tricks.

-But on the whole, most of the recipes were so similar, it begs the question, why don’t good cooks riff on this concept more?
+But on the whole, most of the recipes were so similar, it begs the question, why don’t good cooks riff on this concept more often?
 After all, it’s simply ground meat, a binder, a lightener, and optional flavorings.

 So that’s what I’m doing here today: riffing on a basic concept.
 First though, it may help to review a few meatloaf tips and tricks.